AuroraAmissa/ProjectUnison/content/ch2-basics/characters-bonus_points.md

 ::::: {.ability}
 ###### Utility Training [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost:** 1/level \
+**Cost:** 1 points \
 **Mins:** 1/1/+1

-**Effect:** Whenever you gain a level in this trait, you may exchange a talent you gain from class levels for any other kind of talent you have a tradition for. *(This may be applied to talents gained the character level you gain a level in this bonus trait.)*
+**Effect:** Each time you gain a level in this trait, you may exchange the next talent you gain from class levels for any other kind of talent you have a tradition for. *(This may be applied to talents gained the character level you gain a level in this bonus trait.)*
 :::::

 ### Enhancement Traits